 To be an NCCCO-accredited Practical Examiner, you must:

-- Attend an NCCCO Practical Examiner Accreditation Workshop, during which your performance as an Examiner will be observed and evaluated
+- Attend an NCCCO Practical Examiner Accreditation Workshop, during which your performance will be observed

 - Pass the Practical Exam(s) in the presence of an NCCCO Auditor for the equipment type(s) you are seeking accreditation (even if currently certified)